API-Activist/devops-mvp-anypoint-connector-alm-octane/README.md

 The current version of this connector is 0.1.9.
 Once added, save the pom.xml file and your Mule Palette gets updated and you should see the ALM Octane connector.

 ### Step 4 - Create ALM Octane Configuration
-Before you get started and consume the provided operations, make sure to configure the GitLab Connection within Anypoint Studio.
+Before you get started and consume the provided operations, make sure to configure the ALM Octane Connection within Anypoint Studio.
 - Protocol - http / https
 - Host
 - Port